Crockpot Steak and Gravy

 • Top Sirloin Steak or Top Round (London Broil): These cuts of steak are perfect for this recipe because they become tender and juicy after slow-cooking.
 I watch for steak on weekly sales and buy extra to put in the freezer.

-How to Make Crockpot Steak with Gravy
+How to Make Crockpot Steak and Gravy

 Crockpot with steak and dry gravy mixes on top.